What Is the Fraser Island Vehicle Access Permit?

 From Rainbow Beach / Inskip Point: The shorter ferry crossing from Inskip Point (near Rainbow Beach) lands on the island's eastern beach, closer to the southern tracks.
 If you're doing a tag-along from Rainbow Beach, this is your departure point.
 The crossing here is shorter (10–15 minutes) and can be bumpy in choppy conditions.

-For tag-along tour participants, the operator will typically coordinate the ferry booking as part of the package.
-Confirm this before you book — some operators leave you to arrange your own ferry crossing, which can create complications on busy days.
+For tag-along tour participants, the operator will coordinate the ferry booking as part of the package.
+Confirm this before you book, some operators leave you to arrange your own ferry crossing, which can create complications on busy days.

 Other Permits You Might Need

-- Fishing permit — if you're planning to fish on Fraser Island (beach fishing, from the vessels on 75-Mile Beach), you need a Queensland fishing licence.
+- Fishing permit, if you're planning to fish on Fraser Island (beach fishing, from the vessels on 75-Mile Beach), you need a Queensland fishing licence.
 The general recreational fishing licence is available online and costs around $35 for 3 years.
+See the Fraser Island fishing guide for spots, rules, and what you can catch.